noobg1/pgvector-data-storage-talk/pgvector_deep_dive_demo.md

 -- Compare different sizes:
 -- 384d  ≈ 1.5 KB → Stays inline
 -- 768d  ≈ 3 KB   → TOASTed
--- 1536d ≈ 6 KB   → TOASTed ✓ (our demo)
+-- 1024d ≈ 4 KB   → TOASTed ✓ (our demo)
+-- 1536d ≈ 6 KB   → TOASTed
 -- 3072d ≈ 12 KB  → TOASTed
 ```

-**Key insight**: Our 1536d embeddings are TOASTed, so we'll see the I/O overhead in action.
-This is realistic for OpenAI ada-002 embeddings!
+**Key insight**: Our 1024d embeddings are TOASTed, so we'll see the I/O overhead in action.
+This is realistic for BGE-large embeddings!

 ### Show impact of updates (MVCC bloat)